CasparKielwein/Aaargh/Classes.md

 * You can use your weapons and shields in beast form.

 ##### Lvl 2: Mobile Form:
-When shifting Back to humanoid form, you can shift as a free action.
+When changing back into humanoid form, you can shift as a free action.

 ##### Lvl 2: Skittering Form
 After A melee attack you can shift 1 square after the attack.